-The English as an Additional Language or Dialect (EALD) program supports children and young people from culturally and linguistically diverse backgrounds, and provides access to interpreter services and Community Liaison Officers (CLOs).
+The English as an Additional Language or Dialect (EALD) (EDi login required) program supports children and young people from culturally and linguistically diverse backgrounds, and provides access to interpreter services and Community Liaison Officers (CLOs).

 The Preschool Bilingual program may assist preschools to access interpreter services to support children and their families from culturally and linguistically diverse backgrounds.

 Family members and friends should not be used as interpreters.